News & Events

 "Breastfeeding: How to Get Started and Keep Going!
 Including Solid Foods and Weaning"

-Breastfeeding Educational Series (Spring 2015) - Free to MSU faculty, staff, and student moms and dads
+Breastfeeding Educational Series (Fall 2015) - Free to MSU faculty, staff, and student moms and dads

 Although breastfeeding is natural, it is a learned skill.
 This four-part program is designed to give pregnant women and their partners information on preparing to breastfeed and strategies for continuing to breastfeed upon returning to work.